JavascriptLearner815/leisure-bot/docs/index.md

 ### 1. Easy Access to Clean & Extensive Resources

-- Leisure Bot provides leisurely access to essential commands like "ban" and "mute" with cleaner, more extensive systems that those of regular Discord.
+- Leisure Bot provides leisurely access to essential commands like "ban" and "mute" with cleaner, more extensive systems than those of regular Discord.

 ### 2. Free